istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 such as ports and IP ranges to be included or excluded from redirection.
 See [resource annotations](/docs/reference/config/annotations) for available parameters.

-### Compatibility with application init containers
+### Compatibility with application init containers in sidecar dataplane mode

-The Istio CNI plugin may cause networking connectivity problems for any application init containers.
-When using Istio CNI, `kubelet` starts an injected pod with the following steps:
+The Istio CNI plugin may cause networking connectivity problems for any application init containers in sidecar dataplane mode.
+When using Istio CNI, `kubelet` starts a pod with the following steps:

+1. The default interface CNI plugin sets up pod network interfaces and assigns pod IPs.
 1. The Istio CNI plugin sets up traffic redirection to the Istio sidecar proxy within the pod.
 1. All init containers execute and complete successfully.
 1. The Istio sidecar proxy starts in the pod along with the pod's other containers.